getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.someFoo; // function foo()
 ```

-`someFoo` and `myObject.someFoo` are just separate references to the same function, and neither implies anything about the function being special or "owned" by any other object.
-If `foo()` above was defined to have a `this` reference inside it, that *implicit binding* would be the **only** observable difference between the two references.
+`someFoo` and `myObject.someFoo` are just two separate references to the same function, and neither implies anything about the function being special or "owned" by any other object.
+If `foo()` above was defined to have a `this` reference inside it, that `myObject.someFoo` *implicit binding* would be the **only** observable difference between the two references.
+Neither reference really makes sense to be called a "method".

+**Perhaps one could argue** that a function *becomes a method*, not at definition time, but during run-time just for that invocation, depending on how it's called at its call-site (with an object reference context or not -- see Chapter 2 for more details).
+Even this interpretation is a bit of a stretch.

+The safest conclusion is probably that "function" and "method" are interchangable in JavaScript.

 ### Arrays